 Because they handle a large volume of customers compared to traditional realtors, some clients may not get the necessary attention and support available to a conventional brokerage.
 The Redfin Agent finder tool is helpful to select an agent based on their experience and profile, but nobody can guarantee a seamless home selling journey.

 This is where customer support teams come into the picture.
 When you know that help exists, you feel empowered in your home selling process.
 Houzeo staff is available at every step of the way, and having a 100% online platform has facilitated us to assist instantaneously.
 With Houzeo’s mobile app, you can browse properties, manage paperwork and get support on time at your fingertips!

 Control over their sale is the #2 priority of home sellers in 2021.
 Saving money on commissions is still the #1 priority.
 Houzeo has digitized change requests, so you can request changes online yourself.
 Contracts are automatically generated based on the change you request, and you sign them instantly.
 No waiting on your agent to create a contract for you.

 With Redfin, you’ll have to call your Redfin agent, who’ll then generate a contract when they get to it.
 They’ll then ask you to sign it.
-Once you sign, they can then make the listing edits, again – when they get to it.
-This offline, manual process increases the turnaround time, and further adds more days on market.
+Once you sign, they can make listing edits – when they get to it.
+This offline, manual process increases the turnaround time.

 ⛔ Costly Partner Agents